 A marketing career typically involves generating interest in a company’s brand and products, but marketers go about that work in various ways.
-If you choose to pursue this in-demand work, there’s more than one career path to explore—and lots of growth opportunity.
+If you choose to pursue this in-demand work, there’s more than one career path to explore—and lots of growth opportunities.

 Learn about the different types of marketing and how your interests may align with each one.